 See our work to clean up old, polluting school buses in Texas and the news feature from Houston.
 Diesel particulate filters, installed in the bus exhaust system, dramatically reduce particle tailpipe emissions.
 A crankcase filter, installed under the hood, reroutes pollution so it doesn’t seep into the cabin.
 Together, these technologies cut 90 percent of diesel particle emissions and cost a fraction of a new bus.

 New technologies that also reduce ozone-forming nitrogen oxides are also candidates for school bus retrofits.
 Filtered – or retrofitted – are almost as clean as new buses meeting current federal air quality health standards.

 As of the 2010-2011 school year, the Texas Education Agency reported that nearly two-thirds of current school buses were over six years old, emitting at least 10 times as much particulate matter as older buses, and much more in many cases because a large proportion of the fleet is even older.
 More than 700,000 children are impacted, meaning that nearly half of the students relying on school buses for transportation in Texas still ride dirty buses.

-However, we have made progress in Texas.
-Through the end of the 2011 calendar year, 7,068 buses were retrofitted, 700 buses were replaced, and several other projects related to clean fuels and idle reduction were successfully implemented in Texas.
-Over $38 million has been spent on these projects, with funding received from the federal and state government, as well as from local donors.
-This is money well spent to protect our children’s health from particulate matter.
-Nevertheless, this is still more to do.
+However, we are making progress in Texas.
+A progress report in 2012 showed that more than 7,000 buses have been retrofitted, 700 buses were replaced, and several other projects related to clean fuels and idle reduction were successfully implemented in Texas.
+Over $38 million was spent on these projects, with funding received from the federal and state government, as well as from local donors.
+More recently, EDF is working with Houston-area partners to identify ways to address school bus emissions from non-standard operations, since some buses continue to be used in the private sector long after their retirement from one of Texas’ independent school districts.
+These efforts protect the health of our children and our communities from particulate matter.
+Nevertheless, there is still more to do.

 What you can do